 The easiest place to get started is by writing an article for your company website’s blog.
 This article should be written within the framework of your brand guidelines, and focus on topics that are of interest to the target audience you identified earlier.

-These topics are likely to include investment ideas for financiers, cake recipes for bakers, and articles on social media for digital marketing firms.
+These topics are likely to include investment ideas for financiers, cake recipes for bakers, and articles on social media for digital marketing firms in Thailand.
 Always be sure to include a call to action at the end of your article to tell the reader what to do next; usually this takes the form of an invitation to get in touch or to visit another page on your site.

 One of the added benefits of producing thought leadership content is that Google will recognize your website as a source of authority on the topics you write about.
 So, even as you help position yourself as an expert in your field, your content is also making it easier for people find you on search engines.